telephone call

 • Structural issues like collapsed pipes or offsets

 You might spot the signs through unpleasant odors, multiple slow drains, or even toilet backups.
 Once these symptoms appear, the problem is likely beyond a simple DIY fix and may require the right tools, like a hydro jetting machine or drain auger.
+These are exactly the situations that get homeowners comparing hydro jetting vs snaking for home drains in the first place.

 Option 1: Snaking with a Drain Auger